pyproj4/pyproj/docs/build_crs.rst

 If you notice something is missing that you need, feel free to open an issue on GitHub.

-.. note:: PROJ >= 7.0.0 will have better support for aliases for datum names.
-          If you have a previous version of PROJ, you will need to use the full name of the datum.
-There is support currently for the old PROJ names for datums such as WGS84 and NAD83.

 Here are links to the API docs for the pieces you need to get started:

 - :ref:`crs`